syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

    ii.
 Online Cube (XML/A)

    iii.
-Cube within SQL Server (locally or through remote), you can move the connectivity related coding to service-side as it is impossible at client-side other than Online Cube (XML/A) option.
+Cube within SQL Server, locally or through remote, you can move the connectivity related coding to service-side as it is impossible at client-side other than Online Cube (XML/A) option.
 Using service you can connect any type of cube data source without any limitation.

-2. Cube Schema: As the connection is moved to service side, you obviously use Microsoft__ADOMD__assembly, to get the entire cube schema.
+2. Cube Schema: As the connection is moved to service-side, you use Microsoft__ADOMD__assembly, to get the entire cube schema.
 Only with the cube schema the following details are achieved for control rendering.

    iv.
 Availability of cubes.